Synopsis of the graphic novel and animation film

 How to approach the content

-We have provided four links to download the guidelines and graphic novel in Bangla and English.
+We have provided links to download/view the guidelines, graphic novel and animation film in Bangla and English.
 The pages are designed to be used either on a desktop PC or projected on to classroom whiteboards.

 We gratefully acknowledge the use of some of the text of this How you can use the content section from the www.striking-women.org website